Irreversible entropy production, from quantum to classical: Introduction

 In every finite-time process, entropy may flow from one system to another.
 However, entropy does not satisfy a continuity equation so that it may also be irreversibly produced~\cite{Carnot1824,Clausius1854,Clausius1865}.
 Such \emph{entropy production}, $\Sigma$, is always non-negative and zero only in the limiting case where the process is reversible.
 It therefore serves as the key quantity behind the $2^{\rm nd}$ law of thermodynamics, which can be stated mathematically as

 Albeit compact, this expression has far reaching consequences, as it places severe restrictions on the types of transformations allowed in a physical process.
+At a foundational level, the statement embodied by Eq.~\eqref{intro_2nd_law} manifests the lack of time-reversal in finite-time processes and stems from the existence of an {\it arrow of time}~\cite{Eddington1927,Schnakenberg1976,Pomeau1982,Luo1984,Mackey1989,Mackey1992,Qian2001,Jian2003,Maes2003,Gaspard2004,Costa2005,Seifert2005,Porporato2007,Blythe2008,Parrondo2009,Batalhao2015}.
 Hence, the characterization and assessment of irreversible entropy production is one of the most important tasks in non-equilibrium physics.

 The formulation of the entropy production problem, however, is not universal.
 It depends on the underlying physical system, as well as its governing dynamical laws.
-Despite this, during the last century several widely applicable frameworks have been developed, from Onsager's reciprocity theory~\cite{Onsager1931,DeGroot1961} to the celebrated fluctuation theorems~\cite{Esposito2009, Campisi2011}.
+Despite this, during the last century several widely applicable frameworks have been developed, from Onsager's reciprocity theory~\cite{Onsager1931,DeGroot1961} to the celebrated fluctuation theorems~\cite{Esposito2009, Campisi2011,Vinjanampathy2016,Goold2016}.
 More recently, the demonstrated possibility to control elementary quantum systems has drawn attention to the potential for thermodynamic applications in the quantum domain.
 This is the primary drive towards a formulation of a theory of entropy production capable of encompassing both classical and quantum features.

 The goal of this review is to provide an overview of the progress in this formulation.
 Our approach will be centered around a unified picture of the $2^{\rm nd}$ law, described in terms of global system-environment quantum unitary interactions [cf. Sec.~\ref{sec:Qgen}].
 This allows us to establish a link with information theory, and construct entropy production solely in terms of information-theoretic quantities.
 The result is a generalized form of the $2^{\rm nd}$ law, valid beyond the standard paradigms of thermodynamics, but with classical results recovered in the suitable limit.
-This approach also has a clear operational interpretation, with irreversibility emerging from the restrictions on the allowed set of operations for a given thermodynamic process.
+This approach also has a clear operational interpretation, with irreversibility emerging from the restrictions on the allowed set of operations for a given thermodynamic process. {For a broader perspective on the developments in Quantum Thermodynamics over the last two decades, see~\cite{Binder2018a}.}